15 tips for No-Spend week

 1. Have a “No-Spend Theme Week” Each Month

-Give your wallet little break.
-Think of a “No-Spend Theme Week” as hitting the pause button on your spendings for at least a week.
-In beginning you can start with one no-spend day, then gradually extend it to one week.
+Give your wallet a little break.
+Think of a “No-Spend Theme Week” as hitting the pause button on your spending for at least a week.
+In the beginning, you can start with one no-spend day, then gradually extend it to one week.

 Challenge yourself to spend absolutely nothing on wants, no coffee runs, no online shopping, not even a dollar at the gas station.

-You, can check out here if you need help to get ready in advance for no-spend week.
+You can check out here if you need help to get ready in advance for a no-spend week.

 Trust me, it’s a fun way to get creative with what you already have at home, avoiding blowing cash out on little things that add up.
 It’s an easy habit that helps you save without feeling like you’re pinching pennies.